CarylThom/milestone-project-1/README.md

 ### Imagery

 * Imagery has been chosen to catch the eye but not be overpowering.
-They have been chosen as the no-nonsense approach of the gym and to show modernity and accessibility.
+They have been chosen again to showing modernity and accessibility.

 ## Wireframes

-* Balsmaiq Wireframe
+* Balsmaiq Wireframe  - Have been unable to attach the initial wireframe plan.
+My initial ideas did slightly  differ from the end product.
+Lack of experience  and time constraints did affect the outcome but other areas were improved with layout, colour and images.

 ## Features

-* Responsive on all device sizes – responsive only to desktop at the moment.
-Having never used Bootstrap or the @media queries this process was difficult to master in a short time.
+* Responsive on all device sizes – Currently only fully responsive to desktop and larger sized tables.
+Having never used Bootstrap or the @media queries before, this process was difficult to master in a short time.

-* The interactive elements if the site include links to three social media sites and a form for the potential client to become a member.
+* The interactive elements if the site include links to three social media sites, a form for the potential client to become a member, and a section for existing members to see promotional rewards on offer.

 ## Languages Used